strange-powers/MagentoExtensionFileListing/README.md

 ## Usage
 Make sure that you moved the folder in the root directory of your Magento installation.

-First of all navigate into the magento-extension-destruction directory and use the following commands to start the script:
+First of all navigate into the tools directory and use the following commands to start the script:

 ```php run.php <name-of-the-extension>```